Bob Gibson: Pitching style and reputation

-Gibson was a fierce competitor who rarely smiled and was known to throw brushback pitches to establish dominance over the strike-zone and intimidate the batter, similar to his contemporary and fellow Hall of Famer Don Drysdale.
-Even so, Gibson had good control and hit only 102 batters in his career (fewer than Drysdale's 154).
+He was a fierce competitor who was known to throw brushback pitches to establish dominance over the strike-zone and intimidate the batter, similar to his contemporary and fellow Hall of Famer Don Drysdale.
+However, he rarely hit batters deliberately; compared to Drysdale, who hit 154 batters in his career, Gibson hit only 102 despite facing more batters.
+Additionally, Drysdale led the league in hit batsmen five times, while Gibson never did; only once did he finish in the top three.